2018 KAYAK CAMPS FOR ADULTS AND TEENS

 This course is designed for both the casual paddler and those interested in ocean touring.
 While the course is perfect for the beginner, anyone who has never had formal instruction will benefit from this class.
 We’ll cover: types of craft, outfitting & gear, transport, best launch sites on Whidbey, and some basic current, tide, and weather.
 We will also teach safe ways to enter and exit a kayak, self and assisted rescue skills and basic paddle strokes.
 Participants must be comfortable with deep, over-your-head water while wearing a personal flotation device (PFD) and having some upper-body strength will make some exercises easier.
 Participants will get wet!
 This class is an excellent intro to kayaking, but does not imply any certification or infer any skill qualification.

 Bring: A hat with a brim, a towel, sunscreen, and a bottle of water.
 Please wear comfortable clothes/layers that can get wet (synthetic fabrics; not cotton) and/or a bathing suit.
-Wetsuits/drysuits are recommended but not required.
+Wetsuits/drysuits are highly recommended but not required.
+Drysuits can be rented from the Kayak Academy (see below for link).
 A thermos with a warm drink for after the class is recommended.
-Save $50 if you provide your own kayak, paddle & PFD

 Instructors: Whidbey Island Kayaking owners and guide(s).
 Sufficient staff will be on hand to ensure each participant receives personal attention.

 Dates/Time: M/T/W/Th | Jun 4-7| 2:00-4:30pm OR | Sat/Sun Jun 16-17 | 12:00-4:30pm